Maxximou5/csgo-deathmatch/README.md

 - Free For All (FFA)
 - Display Panel for Damage
 - Different Game Modes:
-	- Headshot Only Mode
+	- Headshot Only
+	- Primary Weapons Only
-	- Pistol Only Mode
+	- Secondary Weapons Only
-	- Random Weapons Mode
+	- Random Weapons Only
+- No Knife Damage (Guns Only)
 - Objective Removal (C4/Hostage)
 - Spawn Editor and Menu
 - Replenish Ammo & Clip